-To prep your Cinnamon Sugar Twists ahead of time, do everything besides bake, then lightly cover with plastic wrap and store in the fridge overnight.
+To prep your Puff Pastry Cinnamon Twists ahead of time, do everything besides bake, then lightly cover with plastic wrap and store in the fridge overnight.
 The next day, just pop into a preheated oven and bake as directed.

 - Room Temperature: store completely cooled Cinnamon Sugar Twists in an airtight container at room temperature for up to 5 days.

 - To refresh: if you want to refresh your leftover Cinnamon Sugar Twists, place them into a preheated 350 degree oven for a few minutes.

 - Freezer: store unbaked twists in freezer bags in the freezer for up to 2 months.
 To bake, pull from the freezer and place onto parchment lined baking sheets before baking as directed.
 While you can freeze baked Cinnamon Sugar Twists, they tend to get a little mushy so I recommend making them fresh instead.

 Puff Pastry Cinnamon Twist Recipe

 - 2 Tablespoons Butter melted

 - 2 teaspoons Cinnamon

 - 1 large Egg for egg wash